What is PaperCut?

 What else should I know about?

 - PaperCut Ports - if you’re used to using other Print Management systems, then you may be used to having to use a specific port for setting up new printers on the print server.
 With PaperCut, that’s actually not the case.
 When setting up new printers, you will see a PaperCut Port listed, however most of the time it’s actually preferable to use the standard TCP/IP port.
 The only time that you’d really want to use the PaperCut Port is if you’re using Hardware Checking - and even then, you’d want to make sure you’re only using the PaperCut port and hardware checking on any target queues, rather than any virtual queues.
+It’s also worth checking out the Setting up Windows Print Queues article for a checklist of items to make sure are completed when setting up new queues on the print server.

 - Find me printing - is always a popular setup with PaperCut, so it’s worth taking a look through the Find me printing setup page to get familiar with that setup.
 In short, it allows users to print to a single virtual queue (which is basically just another print queue at the OS level, but it’s configured as a virtual queue in PaperCut) and then walk up to any MFD or printer, and release their print job on that device.
 There’s some common questions about Find-me printing too.